awsdocs/aws-xray-developer-guide/doc-source/scorekeep-workerthreads.md

 ![\[\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-workerthread.png)

-See [Passing Segment Context between Threads in a Multithreaded Application](xray-sdk-java-multithreading.md) for more information about multithreading\.
+See [Passing segment context between threads in a multithreaded application](xray-sdk-java-multithreading.md) for more information about multithreading\.